 Samples: Submit two samples of each finish.

-Submit written certification from a Professional Engineer licensed in the Province of Ontario stating that support systems, anchorage and equipment have been designed according to the requirements of OBC for post-disaster structures.
+Submit written certification from a Professional Engineer stating that support systems, anchorage and equipment have been designed according to the requirements of OBC for post-disaster structures.

 Quality Assurance

 Ensure that workmanship is of the highest quality throughout by employing only metal workers that have demonstrated the highest skills in this type of work and qualified welders certified to weld the materials used in fabrication of the miscellaneous metals.